EarthLabs > Climate and the Cryosphere > Lab 5: Evidence of Recent Change > 5B: Shrinking Sea Ice

 Albedo Revisited

-Recall from Lab 1 that albedo is a non-dimensional, unitless quantity that indicates how well a surface reflects solar energy.
-Albedo (α) varies between 0 and 1.
-Something with an albedo of 0 absorbs all incoming energy, which can be used to heat the surface or, when sea ice is present, melt the surface.
+Recall from Lab 1 that albedo is a unitless quantity that indicates how well a surface reflects solar energy.
+Albedo (a ±) ranges from 0 to 1.
+Something with an albedo of 0 absorbs all incoming energy (reflects 0% of incoming light), which can be used to heat the surface or, when sea ice is present, melt the surface.
 A value of 1 means the surface reflects 100% of incoming energy.

 Sea ice has a much higher albedo than most other surfaces on Earth, including the surrounding ocean.
 A typical ocean albedo is approximately 0.06, while sea ice albedo varies from approximately 0.5 to 0.7 for bare ice and up to 0.9 for sea ice covered with snow.
 This means that the ocean reflects only 6 percent of the incoming solar radiation and absorbs the rest, while sea ice reflects as much as 90 percent of the incoming energy.
 The sea ice absorbs less solar energy and keeps the surface cooler.